BellaMrx/JS_introduction/README.md

     }
    ```

 In the example, a loop is incremented from 1 to 10 and passed through.
 At each loop pass it is checked whether the value of `i % 2` results in a remainder.
-If the condition is `ture`, `continue` jumps back to the beginning of the loop.
+If the condition is `true`, `continue` jumps back to the beginning of the loop.
 If the condition is `false`, it is a number divisible by two or an even value, and the number is output.

 ---------------------------------------------------------------------